 QEA is a District Program — our students come from neighbourhoods all over Vancouver

 QEA is a French Immersion school situated on Vancouver’s West Side, less than 3 km from UBC.
 As a district program (French Immersion), students from all over Vancouver can attend QEA.
-We have families from UBC, Dunbar, and Kitsalano, but also many families from Mount Pleasant, Strathcona and further south and east.
+We have families from UBC, Dunbar, and Kitsilano, but also many families from Mount Pleasant, Strathcona and further south and east.
 We are 1 of only 2 schools in Vancouver that offer French Immersion in a small Kindergarten to Grade 3 annex.

 Closing QEA would further exacerbate Vancouver’s French Immersion capacity deficit